techidaily/site-ai-vdieo-software/source/_posts/edit-videos-like-a-pro-download-splice-for-mac.md

 ### How much faster is speech to text faster than typing?

-A 2017 Stanford study states that speech to text is about[three times faster than typing](https://dl.acm.org/doi/10.1145/3161187).
+A 2017 Stanford study states that speech to text is about [three times faster than typing](https://dl.acm.org/doi/10.1145/3161187).
 In addition, it found that speech-to-text apps can transcribe over 150 words per minute, while professional transcriptionists range between 50 to 80 words per minute.

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)